ughazi/frontend-challenge/INTRODUCTION.md

 #### Concepts/Code Explained

  - As mentioned in the instructions, this app consists of multi step form to collect user data.
- - Each step of the form is built as a separate React component which are
+ - Each step of the form is built as a separate React component.
  - Each of these React components are displayed on different routes and live in their own individual folders in the `components` folder.
  - The routes are mapped in the `src/components/Routing/Routing.js` file using the React Router's `Route` component.
  - The state of the form data is maintained in a global `UserDataContext` in the `src/contexts/UserData.context.js` file.
 This helps to move back and forth between different routes/components without losing the entered/selected values and to reset the state to initial values when the "Restart" button is clicked on the `Success` or `Error` components.
 The `UserDataContext` exposes the state values and its set state functions via context provider.